loafey/master-thesis/Thesis/2.0. Background/Compilation Targets.typ

 // too much towards any specific CPU and/or operating system.
 // The job of actually compiling the resulting code to machine code or assembly code
 // is then left to the compiler of the IR.

 /// OLD

-// Depending on the requirements source language, these pre-existing IRs might not
-// necessarily hit all the requirements.
-// Many IRs are modeled for procedural languages, and expect
-// the source language to follow a traditional stack frame based calling convention,
-// which might not always be desired.
-// If the source language for instance requires tail-call optimizations,
-// which many functional languages do, an IR should ideally expose primitives for this.

-/// OLD